Jackie Glass (politician)

 Jacqueline "Jackie" Hope Glass (born 1984) is an American politician and consultant from Virginia.
-A Democrat, she was first elected to the Virginia House of Delegates in a special election in 2022, winning the seat vacated by retiring Delegate Jay Jones.
-Glass represents the 89th district, which covers part of the city of Norfolk (including Downtown Norfolk).
+A Democrat, she was first elected to the Virginia House of Delegates in a special election for the 89th district in 2022, winning the seat vacated by retiring Delegate Jay Jones.
+Glass now represents the 93rd district, which covers part of the city of Norfolk.

 Early life and education

 Glass was born in Chicago, Illinois.
 She earned a Bachelor of Science degree in workforce education training and development from the Southern Illinois University Carbondale in 2014.

 Career

-In 2002, at the age of 19, Glass enlisted in the United States Navy and served until 2013, specializing in cryptography.
+In 2002, Glass enlisted in the United States Navy and served until 2013.

 After graduating from college, Glass moved to Norfolk, Virginia, and has worked as a diversity, equity, and inclusion consultant and instructional system designer.
 Glass is a member of the NAACP Norfolk branch, the Black Chamber of Commerce, and the Community Emergency Response Team.
 She was president of the Ballentine Civic League, a board member of Reading Enriches All Children (REACH), a board member of the Young Investors Group, and an ambassador to the United State of Women Summit.